SamarthKhatwani/OpenHack/README.md

 1. ReactJs and npm should be installed, Open Command Propmt in Front End Folder.
 2. Run npm install
 3. After successful installation of node module, Run npm start to Start Front End.
-4. HomeAway HomePage can be accessible at http://localhost:3000
+4. OpenHack HomePage can be accessible at http://localhost:3000

 ## How To run
 ### Backend